 Co-Founder & Editor

 Naomi first became interested in urban nature whilst studying for an MA in Writing, Nature and Place in Cornwall.
 Advised to “write what you know” she realised that what she knows is cities.
 Inspired by Richard Mabey’s The Unofficial Countryside, she began exploring nature in her home city of Manchester.
-Naomi has since lived in Nottingham, Amsterdam, and now Toronto.
-Naomi writes about urban nature on her blog and is currently (slowly) reading and reviewing her way through a history of urban nature writing.
-Her writing has also appeared in City Creatures, The Real Story, and The Learned Pig.
-When not writing she can be found reading, drinking tea, hanging off bits of plastic in the bouldering gym, or walking her dog.
+Naomi has since lived in Nottingham, Amsterdam and Toronto, and now lives on Vancouver Island.
+Naomi writes about urban nature on her blog Small Rain.
+Her writing has also appeared in City Creatures, The Real Story, The Learned Pig and Zoomorphic Magazine.
+When not writing she can either be found reading and drinking tea, or biking and hiking the trails around her home.

 Co-Founder & Illustrator